François Mitterrand: Wiretaps

-From 1982 to 1986, François Mitterrand established an "anti-terror cell" installed as a service of the President of the Republic.
-This was an unusual set-up, since such law enforcement missions against terrorism are normally left to the National Police and Gendarmerie, run under the cabinet and the Prime Minister, and under the supervision of the judiciary.
+From 1982 to 1986, Mitterrand established an "anti-terror cell" installed as a service of the President of the Republic.
+This was an unusual set-up since such law enforcement missions against terrorism are normally left to the National Police and Gendarmerie, run under the cabinet and the Prime Minister, and under the supervision of the judiciary.
 The cell was largely staffed by members of these services, but it bypassed the normal line of command and safeguards.
 Three thousand conversations concerning 150 people (7 for reasons judged to be contestable by the ensuing court process) were recorded between January 1983 and March 1986 by this anti-terrorist cell at the Elysée Palace.
 In one of its first actions, the cell was involved in the "Irish of Vincennes" affair, in which it appeared that members of the cell had planted weapons and explosives in the Vincennes apartment of three Irish nationals who were arrested on terrorism charges.
-Most markedly, it appears that the cell, under illegal presidential orders, obtained wiretaps on journalists, politicians and other personalities who may have been an impediment for François Mitterrand's personal life.
+Most markedly, it appears that the cell, under illegal presidential orders, obtained wiretaps on journalists, politicians and other personalities who may have been an impediment to Mitterrand's personal life.
 The illegal wiretapping was revealed in 1993 by Libération; the case against members of the cell went to trial in November 2004.

 It took 20 years for the affaire to come before the courts because the instructing judge Jean-Paul Vallat was at first thwarted by the affaire being classed a defence secret, but in December 1999 the Commission consultative du secret de la défense nationale declassified part of the files concerned.
 The judge finished his investigation in 2000, but it still took another four years before coming on 15 November 2004 before the 16th chamber of the Tribunal correctionnel de Paris.
 Twelve people were charged with "atteinte à la vie privée" (breach of privacy) and one with selling computer files.
 Seven were given suspended sentences and fines and 4 were found not guilty.

 The affair finally ended before the Tribunal correctionnel de Paris with the court's judgement on 9 November 2005.
-Seven members of the President's anti-terrorist unit were condemned and Mitterrand was designated as the "inspirator and essentially the controller of the operation."
+Seven members of the President's anti-terrorist unit were convicted and Mitterrand was designated as the "inspirator and essentially the controller of the operation."